event4u-app/data-helpers/starlight/src/content/docs/lite-dto/attributes.md

 ## #[ConverterMode]

-**Purpose**: Enable Converter support for JSON, XML, and other formats.
+**Purpose**: Enable Converter support for JSON, XML and other formats.

 **Target**: Class